Whenever you find yourself on the side of the majority, it is time to pause and reflect

-Normally when we are taking about a banking policy we are talking about a wholelife product however sometime an indexed universal life (IUL) is preferred which is why it makes sense to work with only people you (we) trust.
+Normally when we are talking about a banking policy we are talking about a whole life product, however sometimes an indexed universal life (IUL) is preferred, which is why it makes sense to work with only people you (we) trust.
 The cap defines the upper limit of the policy cash value crediting rate.

-So, how valid and relevant is the concern that caps may fall to the level of policy guarantees?
+So, how relevant and valid is the concern that caps may fall to the level of policy guarantees?

 Cap levels are essentially driven by the amount of money the carrier has available to purchase long options in support of its IUL book of business.
 While option pricing is a combined function of option budget, market volatility, and the price of zero-risk products, data indicates it is the option budget that is by far the overriding driver.
 This is particularly true when considered over the medium to long term.

 It’s indisputable that the reason whole life dividends, universal life declared rates, and IUL caps have fallen over the last 20 years is the declining interest rate environment.
-As rates fall, the general account return must also fall because its portfolio is comprised of primarily fixed income investments.
-When rates rise, bond returns in the general account will increase slowly as the life insurance carrier replaces maturing bonds and adds additional bonds with new premium.
-The question is this: will the carrier keep the extra return instead of passing it on to the end client in the form of higher caps, dividends, or declared rates?
+As rates fall, the general account return must also fall because its portfolio is comprised of primarily fixed-income investments.
+When rates rise, bond returns in the general account will increase slowly as the life insurance carrier replaces maturing bonds and adds additional bonds with a new premium.
+The question is "Will the carrier keep the extra return instead of passing it on to the end client in the form of higher caps, dividends, or declared rates?"